 In fact, customer and supplier bankruptcy is a known danger to the supply chain and can have serious effects which range from financial to reputational, meaning that bankruptcy checks should be an integral part of a company’s risk management strategy.
 Similarly, law firms may wish to consider international bankruptcy searches as part of their client due diligence procedures.

 Anglia Research can carry out an international bankruptcy search alone, or as part of a more bespoke risk management or due diligence service, at your request.

-To instruct Anglia Research to carry out an international search on your behalf, please visit this page or contact us with with the name, date of birth and address of the individual or business you would like us to investigate.
+To instruct Anglia Research to carry out an international search on your behalf, please visit our page on Bankruptcy and Insolvency Search or contact us with the name, date of birth and address of the individual or business you would like us to investigate.

 Anglia Research and Anglia Research Services are trading names of Anglia Research Services Limited, a company registered in England and Wales: no. 05405509